 In this blog post, I’m going to share with you the additional steps you may need to take when a healthy diet hasn’t cured your acne.

-your healthy diet isn’t actually optimal
+Your healthy diet isn’t actually optimal

 You may think a green smoothie for breakfast, salad for lunch and some stir fried vegetables for dinner is a great way to clear acne but it’s definitely not.
-To start with, our bodies NEED calories to function, as a moderately active woman, you should be aiming for 2,000 kcal a day but most women aren’t even hitting 1,600 a day!
+To start with, our bodies NEED calories to function, as a moderately active woman, you should be aiming for 2,000 kcal a day but most women aren’t even hitting 1,600!
 To put it simply, if you’re not eating enough then your body won’t be able to produce the right hormones it needs to heal and maintain clear skin.
 Not only that, but diets such as vegan, low fat and low carb can all cause problems with our skin in the long term.
 Our bodies must have the right amount of protein, fats and healthy carbohydrates to produce the correct hormones, at the correct times of the day/month and diets that restrict food groups like protein, fat or carbohydrates will all cause our skin to go crazy eventually.

 The general rule for optimum health is for 50-60% healthy fat, 20-35% carbohydrates and 15-20% protein – the specific ratio will be down to you to work out.
-Those with hormonal imbalances such as PCOS will probably benefit from edging towards 60% fat, 20% protein and 20% fat whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from slightly less fat and slightly more carbohydrates.
+Those with hormonal imbalances such as PCOS will probably benefit from edging towards 60% fat, 20% protein and 20% carbs whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from slightly less fat and slightly more carbohydrates.

-you’re still constipated
+You’re still constipated